‘Is there anybody there?’ said the Traveller,

 Dusk brings many deaths to the marsh.
-In midsummer, I headed off to the southern drains to tench fish and see the harriers hunt; I watched the latter stalk skylarks on a rising moon.
-This past autumn, I drifted north to hunt the perch.
+In midsummer, I headed off to the southern drains to fish for tench and watch the harriers hunt; I saw the latter stalk skylarks on a rising moon.
+This past autumn, I drifted north to hunt perch.
 And looked on as they themselves hunted anything they could stuff down their gullets.
 I’ve often thought of them since- and of the hobbies who haunted the sky above us.
 But there was another, unseen presence in our midst.
 Last October I was fishing the deepest hole in the system- next to an old sluice on the northern marsh- when I heard an almighty crash at dusk.
 Purple waters parted and in the gloaming I saw a large shadow retreating back down into the hole.

-There is something pirate-like about pike fishing.
-I’m yet to acquire an eye patch or a hook replacement for my hand but these are things I seriously covet.
-I do grow a beard most winters, though.
+There is something roguish about pike fishing.
+I grow a beard most winters.
 It was easy this season, as I never shaved off last year’s.
-And I own a really fancy knife.
+And I own a fancy knife.
 A Lappish blade, complete with an owl’s head fashioned into the handle.
 I couldn’t pike without one.
 I use mine for whittling damp wood, cutting awkward brambles, and chopping up bait.
-A proper pirate wouldn’t be seen dead with a mere pair of scissors.
+A proper piker wouldn’t be seen dead with a mere pair of scissors.
 It sometimes bothers me that I haven’t got a boat, though… But I don’t really need one; the marsh is my ocean and its mercurial winds are the waves I sail upon.
 Recently, they’ve been blowing me into new territory.

 The cold season is now upon the marshes.
 Night-time comes early, with long dusks that stretch from one in the afternoon until gone four.
 I’d usually be fishing the tidal river in December but instead I’ve felt drawn to give that old shadow some physical form.
 It’s the same, primeval story- I wish to catch the pike and hold it.
 I want it to stop being a shadow.
 So this year I’ve stayed on with old Mother Marsh.
 I’m fishing her northern reaches, not far from where I went perching in the autumn.
 I’ve found some nice spots on the local farms where I can craftily park my car before disappearing for a few hours’ escapism.
 I’m never quite sure whose land I’m on or if I’ll get back to find my car clamped but this is all part of the game if you want to fish for free.
 There is lots of unmanaged, wild fishing on the south coast but it comes with the eternal caveat: don’t ever get mistaken for a gypsy.